Lawyer: Cultural perception

 Hostility towards the legal profession is a widespread phenomenon.
 For example, William Shakespeare famously wrote, "The first thing we do, let's kill all the lawyers" in Henry VI, Part 2, Act IV, Scene 2.
 The legal profession was abolished in Prussia in 1780 and in France in 1789, though both countries eventually realized that their judicial systems could not function efficiently without lawyers.
 Complaints about too many lawyers were common in both England and the United States in the 1840s, Germany in the 1910s, and in Australia, Canada, the United States, and Scotland in the 1980s.

 Public distrust of lawyers reached record heights in the United States after the Watergate scandal.
 In the aftermath of Watergate, legal self-help books became popular among those who wished to solve their legal problems without having to deal with lawyers.
 Lawyer jokes also soared in popularity in English-speaking North America as a result of Watergate.
+Lawyers have been accused of political bias and their political ideology impacting jurisprudence and legal education.

 In Adventures in Law and Justice, legal researcher Bryan Horrigan dedicated a chapter to "Myths, Fictions, and Realities" about law and illustrated the perennial criticism of lawyers as "amoral [...] guns for hire" with a quote from Ambrose Bierce's satirical The Devil's Dictionary that summarized the noun as: "LAWYER, n.
 One skilled in circumvention of the law."

+Lawyer TV shows mostly portray characters of the lawyers in a positive light, whereas many lawyer movies show the negative side of lawyers.
+Accordingly, a transnational study spanning across multiple countries found that the number of lawyer-related television shows watched by subjects was correlated to a positive perception of lawyers by viewers, with the number of lawyer-related movies watched by subjects being correlated with negative perceptions of lawyers.
+In relation to law students, the more legally-themed television shows they consumed, the higher their opinions of lawyers.
+Media has a highly significant effect on students forming their opinions about lawyers, both according to data and the admissions of many students in the study.

 More generally, in Legal Ethics: A Comparative Study, law professor Geoffrey C. Hazard, Jr. with Angelo Dondi briefly examined the "regulations attempting to suppress lawyer misconduct" and noted that their similarity around the world was paralleled by a "remarkable consistency" in certain "persistent grievances" about lawyers that transcends both time and locale, from the Bible to medieval England to dynastic China.
 The authors then generalized these common complaints about lawyers as being classified into five "general categories" as follows: